Gabriele3vi/DashboardIsNotFunny/Surfdashboard/README.md

 - `beautifulsoup4`

 ## Use
-- Open Surfdashboard.Rmd in RStudio
+- Open `Surfdashboard.Rmd` in RStudio
-- If you created a virtual env, or want to use an existing one, specify the Python executable in the R Markdown file in the "python_env" variable
+- If you created a virtual env, or want to use an existing one, specify the Python executable in the R Markdown file in the `python_env` variable
 - If no virtual environment is specified (`python_env <- NULL`), the system’s default Python interpreter will be used.
 - If you want to customize the Python script inputs from the Rmd file :
 `url_input`: The URL to scrape data from (default: https://www.surf-report.com/meteo-surf/lacanau-s1043.html).
-`export_path`: The directory to save the scraped data (default: "meteo_surf_data/meteo_surf_data.csv").
+`export_path`: The directory to save the scraped data (default: `meteo_surf_data/meteo_surf_data.csv`).
 - Render the R Markdown file to generate the interactive dashboard